1996 Porsche 993 Targa review: Retro Road Test

 The odd driving position and haphazard ergonomics would take more getting used to, but we suspect the 993 is a car that worms its way into your affections over time, transforming flaws into mere quirks, and eccentricities into something broadly defined as ‘character’.

-Yes, you could have a very nice 997 for similar money.
-However, we doubt that car – for all its brilliance – will ever be revered like the 993.
+Yes, you could have a very nice 997 for less money.
+However, we doubt that any of the water-cooled cars – GT3 and RS models excepted – will ever be revered like the 993.
 And besides, drive it carefully and the older car’s increase in value should, hopefully, more than cover its running costs.
 A free Porsche?
 Now there’s a thought…

 Pub fact